stevana/coverage-guided-pbt/README-unprocessed.md

 $\mathcal{O}(2^8 \cdot 2^8 \cdot 2^8 \cdot 2^8) = \mathcal{O}((2^8)^4) =
 \mathcal{O}(2^{32}) \approx 4B$ tries to trigger the bug!
-A more realistic test wouldn't fix the length of the input, which would make the probability of triggering the bug even worse.
+A more realistic test wouldn't fix the length of the input, which would make the probability of triggering the bug even lower.

 With coverage-guidance we keep track of inputs that resulted in increased coverage.
 So, for example, if we generate the array `[]byte{'A'}` we get